The 2023 Princeton Materials Science Postdoctoral Fellowship competition is OPEN.

 These prestigious postdoctoral positions are intended for early-career scientists with a research focus on materials science and engineering.
 PhD is required.
-Successful candidates will be appointed for a full-time, 12 month period as a Postdoctoral research associate or more senior, renewable annually for up to three years based on performance and funding.
+Successful candidates will be appointed for a full-time, 12 month period as a Postdoctoral Research Associate (or more senior), that is renewable annually for up to three years based on performance and funding.

-Applications will require curriculum vitae (CV), list of publications, and a statement of your proposed research plans at PCCM, Applicants will need to provide contact information for two references who will be solicited to provide letters of recommendation.
-All applications and supporting materials must be submitted by the application deadline date of October 31st, 2022, 11:59 p.m.
+Applications will require curriculum vitae (CV), cover letter, list of publications, and a statement of your proposed research plans at PCCM, Applicants will need to provide contact information for two references who will be solicited to provide letters of recommendation.
+All applications and supporting materials must be submitted by the application deadline date of November 15, 2023, 11:59 p.m.
 EST. These positions are subject to the University's background check policy.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.